 Login to complete an application or to access judging panel

-Funding for Hollywood, Health & Society comes from the CDC, The SCAN Foundation, the California Health Care Foundation, the John Pritzker Family Fund, N Square, and the Chan Zuckerberg Initiative, among others.
-The program serves as a free resource that supports the entertainment industry through expert consultations and briefings, panel discussions, screenings, custom research trips, social media and more.
+Funding for HH&S comes from the CDC, The SCAN Foundation, the California Health Care Foundation, the Future of Life Institute, N Square, and the Robert Wood Johnson Foundation, among others.
+The program serves as a free resource that supports the entertainment industry through expert consultations and briefings, panel discussions, screenings, quarterly newsletters, tip sheets, social media and more.

 To learn more about the awards, visit the HH&S awards web page.